 Mine operators employ multiple methods to deter waterfowl from landing on tailings ponds.
 These mechanisms include propane cannons, scarecrows, decoy predators and radar/laser activated acoustic deterrent systems like those used at airports, to alarm birds as they are about to land.
 Operators also reclaim bitumen from the surface of the ponds to reduce the risks if birds land despite the deterrents.
 Even with these precautions, birds have landed on the ponds and drowned as a result of oiling.

-Tailings ponds can support mine operations for 30 to 40 years.
-To ensure tailings reclamation plans get carried out, the government requires financial guarantees for each mining project.
+Since tailings ponds can support mine operations for 30 to 40 years, the government requires financial guarantees for each mining project to ensure reclamation plans get carried out.
 Oil sands mining operators contribute to the Mine Financial Security Program, a contingency fund held by the government for reclamation of land impacted by mines.
-The funds are used if operators do not carry out their reclamation plans.
+These funds are used if operators do not carry out their reclamation plans.
 To date, there has never been a need to draw on this fund, so it continues to grow.